Year of the Horse: Release

 The film had its world premiere at the 1997 San Francisco International Film Festival on May 8, 1997.
 It was released in the United States on October 8, 1997.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 48% based on 25 reviews, with a weighted average rating of 5.2/10.
 The website's critical consensus reads, "Year of the Horse might be worth a watch for hardcore fans of Neil Young or Jim Jarmusch, but it will likely test the patience of most other viewers."
-Roger Ebert named "Year of the Horse" as the worst movie of 1997.
-The film has a weighted average score of 58 out of 100, based on 14 critics, indicating "mixed or average reviews".
+Roger Ebert named Year of the Horse as the worst movie of 1997.
+The film has a weighted average score of 58 out of 100 on Metacritic, based on 14 critics, indicating "mixed or average reviews".

 Live album

 An accompanying album was released in 1997.